lancejchen/vehicle_detection_n_lane_finding/README.md

 ### How to execute the project:
 python main.py

-####1.
-How did I extract HOG features from the training images?
+#### 1. How did I extract HOG features from the training images?

-The code for this step is contained in function called get_hog_features() (lines 6 through 23) of the file called `colorspace_gradient_utils.py` located in './src' directory.
+The code for this step is contained in function called get_hog_features() (lines 6 through 23) of the file called `colorspace_gradient_utils.py` located under './src' directory.
 This function takes an input image and apply feature.hog ()  function from scikit-image library.
 I set all parameters required for it(orientation numbers, pixel per cell, pixel per bolck) as global variables in config.py file for easy configuration and fast experiments.